SpenceKonde/megaTinyCore/README.md

 [Comparator library documentation](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/libraries/Comparator/README.md)

 ## WDT and resets
-For more information on resetting from software, using the Watchdog Timer, the causes of unexpected resets and how ot prevent them, and generally all things reset-related, see the [Reset Guide](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Reset.md)
+For more information on resetting from software, using the Watchdog Timer, the causes of unexpected resets and how to prevent them, and generally all things reset-related, see the [Reset Guide](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Reset.md)

 ## Identifying Part and Options in sketch
 It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when opened later by yourself or someone who you shared it with.
 Or, you can use these, combined with `#if` macros to select the appropriate code depending on the part or options at hand.